SinaEtebar/SinaEtebar/README.md

-Hi👋I’m a physics student.
+Hi 👋 I’m a physics student.
 I'm also a hacker and develop useful tools for finding vulnerabilities in web applications.

 <!---
 SinaEtebar/SinaEtebar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.